GodotVR/godot_openxr_vendors/README.md

 **Note:**
 **Do not** select multiple vendors in the same export template!
 You can instead create multiple export templates, one for each vendor.

+## Hooks

+When contributing to the source code for the plugin, we highly recommend you install clang-format and copy the contents of the `hooks` folder into the folder `.git/hooks/`.
+This will ensure clang-format is run on any changed files before commiting the changes to github and prevent disappointment when formatting issues prevent changes from being merged.

 ## License